-The Swag Guide to Storing Fruit & Vegetables Responsibly
+The Swag Guide to Storing Fruit and Vegetables Responsibly

 With the constantly rising price of fruits and veggies, not to mention everything else, it is important to get the most from what you buy.
 Storing your fresh produce the best way possible will mean that your fruits and veggies will last longer, and you will save money.